SuperChange001/pmic-pcb/README.md

 - [x] PCB Design
 - [x] Prototype
 - [ ] Testing (** It is not tested yet, DO NOT use it as your reference design! **)
+  - know issues:
+    - in the default configuration, the nRST pin should be pulled up to VSYS, but right now it is floating.
+      - should further check if I always need to have the external pull-up resistor or I can use the internal pull-up resistor of the microcontroller.
+      - and how convinent it is to keep current circuit and configure the IC via microcontroller.
+    - VIO should be connected to the header or a test pad, so we can configure the IC without flying a wire.

 ## Project Structure